Here you’ll find answers to the most frequently asked questions we get.

 Electrical Efficiency: 36-42 %

 PAFCs can operate using reformed hydrocarbon fuels or biogas.
-It is considered the “first generation” of modern FCs and the first type to be used commercially.
-The type is usually used for stationary power generation, but can also be used for large vehicles.
+They’re considered the “first generation” of modern fuel cells and the first type to be used commercially.
+The PAFCs are usually used for stationary power generation, but can also be used for large vehicles.

 Molten Carbonate Fuel Cell (MCFC)